palettemc/animated-items/README.md

 Animated Items is a resource pack that animates some textures of Minecraft items.
 This resource pack works with versions 1.18 and above.

-*Please note that this resource pack is not complete and is still adding more animations to items*

 ## 🗡️ Items with an Animation
 So far, here are the _vanilla_ items that have been animated (45 in total):